 Yes, the subjective state of mind of the "bad faith applicant" is relevant in the assessment of bad faith.
-However, it is often impossible to obtain positive proof of bad faith (unfair intention), so the JPO may infer bad faith from circumstantial evidence.
+However, it is often impossible to gather solid evidence proving bad faith (unfair intention), so the JPO may deem bad faith from circumstantial evidence.